School of Humanities

 Georges Van Den Abbeele is dean of the School of Humanities at the University of California, Irvine.
 He previously served as dean at Northeastern University in Boston and at UC Santa Cruz.
 He also has taught at UC Berkeley, UC Davis, Miami and Harvard universities.
 A native of Belgium, he earned a bachelor's degree from Reed College and a doctorate from Cornell University.
 He is the author of Travel as Metaphor, co-editor of Community at Loose Ends, A World of Fables and French Civilization and its Discontents.
 He has published more than 50 articles on travel narrative, critical theory and Renaissance literature.
 A scholar of French and European philosophical literature, he was elected to the European Academy of Sciences in 2008, and that same year received its prestigious Blaise Pascal Medal in Social Science.
 His research interests include travel narratives, the history of cartography and tourism/migration studies; critical theory and aesthetics; and humanities and public policy.

-- Many departments within the School of Humanities receive the highest national rankings.
-The program in literary criticism and theory is ranked first in the nation.
-English, comparative literature, creative writing, French and philosophy consistently rank among the top 20.
+- Many departments within the School of Humanities receive high national rankings.
+The program in literary criticism and theory and the programs in writing rank among the top five in the nation.
+English, literary journalism, philosophy and history consistently rank among the top 50.

 - Visual studies is a burgeoning field that explores a range of visual experiences including painting, sculpture, architecture, photography, film, television, video and digital technologies.
 The school is home to one of the country's only visual studies doctoral programs and is a recognized leader in the field.